Kidnapping in New Jersey is defined in N.J.S.A. 2C:13-1 as follows:

 (2) To inflict bodily injury on or to terrorize the victim or another;

 (3) To interfere with the performance of any governmental or political function; or

 In New Jersey, kidnapping can be defined as removing someone against their will from somewhere, usually with an intent to hold the person for ransom or as a hostage.
-Kidnapping can also be when you do not let someone leave from where they are, or when a person is moved from a place to make it easier for a crime to be committed or to injure or torture that person.
+Kidnapping can also be charged when you do not let someone leave where they are, or when a person is moved from a place to make it easier for a crime to be committed or to injure or torture that person.
 In addition, when a person interferes with the government by holding a person or if they are depriving parents/guardians of being with their child, this can also be considered kidnapping.

 Kidnapping is a very serious charge.
 You need an attorney that will fight for you and defend your rights, or you may face some very significant prison time.
-Adam M. Lustberg offers knowledgeable and aggressive legal representation and will defend you against these charges with fierce determination.
+Criminal defense lawyer Adam M. Lustberg and his team of NJ kidnapping lawyers offer knowledgeable and aggressive criminal defense and will defend you against these charges with fierce determination.